Jean Boissel: Life

-Jean Anselme Boissel was born in Bains.
+Anselme Joseph Médéric Marie Boissel was born in Bains.
 His father was a policeman.

 Boissel fought in World War I; he was severely injured and received the Croix de Guerre.
 He was the architect of many buildings, mainly villas in Le Touquet-Paris-Plage, some of which are classified in the general inventory of French architectural heritage.

 Politics

 Boissel came to be heavily influenced by the ethno-racialist concepts of Arthur de Gobineau.
-He became active in political journalism and, in 1933, he published a book titled Les Croix le sang ([The Cross of Blood]).
-In 1934, he undertook the founding of a far-right league called Racisme International Fascism, later renamed Le Front Franc.
+He became active in political journalism and, in 1933, he published a book titled Les Croix de sang ("The Cross of Blood").
+In 1934, he undertook the founding of a far-right league called Racisme international fascisme, later renamed Le Front franc ("The French Front").
 Starting in March 1936, Boissel founded the Paris-based periodical Le Réveil du peuple, which he edited as an organ of the Front.

 Boissel established contacts with the leaders of the German Nazi Party.
-In May 1935, he went to Nuremberg to participate in the congress of the Universal Anti-Jewish League (La Ligue Antijuive Universelle) alongside Julius Streicher.

-Boissel was received by Adolf Hitler in 1936.
+In May 1935, he went to Nuremberg to participate in the congress of the Universal Anti-Jewish League (La Ligue Antijuive Universelle) alongside Julius Streicher, and in 1936 he was received by Adolf Hitler.

 He corresponded with Theodor Kessemeier, head of the Deutscher Fichte-Bund.

-Boissel was sentenced to four months in prison in 1938 for uttering death threats against Léon Blum —then President of the Council—in Le Réveil du peuple.
-The following year he defended Roger Cazy, regional delegate of the Front Franc, who was jailed for spreading Nazi propaganda in Arras.

-In October 1939, he was arrested on suspicion of collaboration with the Germans and imprisoned by Édouard Daladier.
+Boissel was sentenced to four months in prison in 1938 for uttering death threats against Prime Minister Léon Blum in Le Réveil du peuple.
+The following year he defended Roger Cazy, regional delegate of the Front franc, who was jailed for spreading Nazi propaganda in Arras.
+In October 1939, under Prime Minister Édouard Daladier, he was arrested on suspicion of collaboration with the Germans and imprisoned.
 After the occupation of France by German troops, he was released on 10 July 1940.

-In mid-1941, he became a member of the Central Committee of the Legion of French Volunteers against Bolshevism and lead its recruitment campaign.
+In mid-1941, he became a member of the Central Committee of the Legion of French Volunteers against Bolshevism and led its recruitment campaign.

 In contrast to Marcel Déat, Jacques Doriot, or Eugène Deloncle, Boissel took a secondary role in the collaboration.
-He chaired a collaborationist splinter groupuscule, l'Union des forces françaises (the Union of French Forces), which organized a "pilgrimage" to the grave of anti-Semitic polemicist Édouard Drumont in February 1943.
+He chaired a collaborationist splinter groupuscule, l'Union des forces françaises ("the Union of French Forces"), which organized a "pilgrimage" to the grave of anti-Semitic polemicist Édouard Drumont in February 1943.

-Under the occupation, Boissel resumed leadership of the Front, and revived Le Réveil du peuple in 1943 (its last issue was on 16 August 1944).
+Under the occupation, Boissel resumed leadership of the Front, and revived Le Réveil du peuple in 1943 (its last issue appeared on 16 August 1944).

 After the liberation of France by Allied troops in 1944, he was arrested for collaboration with the Nazis and sentenced to death on 28 June 1946.
 His property was confiscated and he was removed from the Legion of Honour.
-His sentence was commuted on December 2.
+His sentence was commuted to life in prison on December 2.
 He died in prison on 19 October 1951.